DavideZenobi/minesweeper-pvp-front/README.md

 > [!CAUTION]
 > **_Can't play anymore_**
 > <br>
-> In the end, this is a personal project with the goal of continuing to learn.
+> This is a personal project with the goal of continuing to learn.
 It doesn't make sense to keep paying for servers, a domain, etc.
 >

 Minesweeper PvP is a website where you can play minesweeper alone or against other players.